-2. Select My PC, select the Diagnostics and tools tab, and then select HP Battery Check.
+Select My notebook, select the Diagnostics and tools tab, and then select HP Battery Check.
 If HP Battery Check indicates that your battery should be replaced, contact support.

 HP Support Assistant provides the following tools and information about the battery: